Beans and Peas

 Salads that Sing

-We are all going to be eating a LOT of salads this summer so let’s take a little time this first week to talk about what makes a great salad and how you can make one at home every time.
+We are all going to be eating a LOT of salads this summer so let’s take a little time early in the season to talk about what makes a great salad and how you can make one at home every time.

 Today we are considering your basic green salad that includes some type of lettuce or other tender green such as baby spinach, additional items (tomatoes, cucumbers, nuts, fruit, etc.) and salad dressing.